-The number of schools students apply to depends on their state of legal residence and the strength of their academic records.
+The number of schools students apply to depends on their state of legal residence and the strength of their candidacy.
 Although all medical schools are exceedingly selective, there are important distinctions amongst them.
 These distinctions should be weighed carefully.
-Because medical school applicants are so numerous and admission is so competitive, students must apply to a range of different schools.
-They should apply to multiple schools, but not go overboard.
-The average for Columbia students is about 15 schools.
+Because medical school applicants are so numerous and admission is so competitive, students must apply to a range of schools.
+The recommended number is between 15-18 schools.
 Remember that the admissions process is very expensive, as well as time- and labor- intensive.
 You won’t be able to do a good job on your applications if you apply to too many schools.
-Also, students should remember to consider location, curriculum, size and atmosphere in making their decisions.
+Also, students should remember to consider location, curriculum, size, and atmosphere in making their decisions.

 WICHE: Western Interstate Commission for Higher Education operates a professional student exchange program enabling students in 13 western states to enroll in selected out of state professional programs, usually because those programs are not available in their home states.
 Exchange students must be certified by their home states.
 Exchange students will receive preference in admission and usually reduced tuition.
 WICHE has exchange programs for the following professional fields, Allopathic Medicine, Osteopathic Medicine, Dentistry, Veterinary Medicine, Physician Assistant, Occupational Therapy, Physical Therapy, Public Health, Pharmacy, and Optometry.